 Animal Care Keeper

-Specific responsibilities include but are not limited to:
+Specific Skills include but are not limited to:

-- Ability to work with potentially dangerous animals.
+- Ability to work with potentially dangerous animals, including venomous.

 - Must be capable of emergency response handling to avoid injury to self, others, and animal.

-- Ability to remain calm and professional in the event of an unpredictable situation and follow through until situation is over.
+- Ability to remain calm and professional in a variety of situations and able to effectively use communication skills

 - Must represent The Living Desert in a professional manner, and act accordingly at all times.

-- Ability to speak in public and give animal presentations to public both informally and formally.
+- Ability to speak to guests and give animal presentations both informally and formally.

-- Ability to enter accurate animal daily reports using in house computer program.
+- Ability to intelligently articulate observations accurately and document animal daily reports using computer ZIMS record keeping program.

 - Ability to give and comprehend written and oral instructions, and to accurately carry out such instructions.

-- Associates or Bachelor’s degree in Zoology, Biology, Animal Science or other related degree or equivalent of at least two years of exotic animal care experience.
+- AA, AS or higher degree in Zoology, Biology, Animal Science or other related degree.
+Bachelor’s degree preferred.

-- Must be insurable on The Living Desert's automobile insurance.
+- Must be insurable on The Living Desert's automobile policy.

-- Standing, walking, twisting, climbing, crawling, kneeling, reaching motions, lifting (up to 50#)
+ESSENTIAL PHYSICAL TASKS: Standing, walking, twisting, climbing, crawling, kneeling, reaching motions, lifting up to 50lbs.

-- Travel opportunities for occasional conference and workshop if funding available.
+TRAVEL: Occasional conference and workshop attendance available, if funding available.
 Some or all expenses paid.

-To apply for this position: Qualified applicants must send resume, three (3) references and cover letter to Renee Barnett, Animal Care Curator at email@example.com.
-Cover letter should include how you will be key in moving the Animal Department forward, how you will move The Living Desert mission forward and how you will be instrumental in leading this team.
-Deadline for submissions: Tuesday, May 1st, 2018 at 5pm (pst)
+To apply for this position: Qualified applicants must send resume, three (3) references and cover letter to Heather Down, Animal Care Curator at email@example.com.
+Cover letter should include how you will be key in moving the Animal Department forward, and how you will move The Living Desert mission forward.
+Deadline for submissions: Friday, September 4, 2020 at 5pm (pst).